-Please note that the company cover letter must not be confused with FORM FDA 3514 (CDRH Premarket Review Submission Cover Sheet).
-Your company cover letter is a document on your letterhead that typically includes the purpose of your submission and contact information (including phone number and email address), along with the required eCopy statement and signature.
+Please note the company cover letter must not be confused with FORM FDA 3514 (CDRH Premarket Review Submission Cover Sheet).
+Your company cover letter is a document on your letterhead that typically includes the purpose of your submission and contact information (including phone number and email address), along with the required signature.

 Do I have to save my company cover letter as a PDF on my eCopy?

-No, including an electronic version of your company cover letter on the eCopy is not required.
+For CDRH, you are not required to include an electronic version of your company cover letter on the eCopy.
 This is because FDA date-stamps and scans in the paper copy of your company cover letter and places it in the official record.
-But, as explained above, you must attach a paper copy of your company cover letter (including an eCopy statement and signature) to the eCopy (CD, DVD, or flash drive).
+But, as explained above, you must attach a paper copy of your company cover letter (including a signature) to the eCopy (CD, DVD, or flash drive).

 How do I structure my eCopy when responding to a deficiency letter (e.g., RTA Hold Letter, Additional Information Letter for a 510(k))?